 Over indulged in Cremant de Bourgogne last night.
+If there is such a thing.

 But my oh my it was tasty, refreshing and thoroughly enjoyable.
 No reason, no celebration, simply a quiet night in with my loved ones.
 Well, that is reason enough, isn’t it?